tdupont/tdupont/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+## My name is Thibault Dupont

-## I am currently a PhD Candidate in Machine Learning at NeuroSpin - CEA in the GAIA Lab (Edouard Duchesnay)
+## I am currently a PhD student in Machine Learning at NeuroSpin - CEA in the GAIA Lab (Edouard Duchesnay)